PengYRLab/LampreyRetinalCellAtlas/README.md

 ## Directories
 ### Functions and Scripts
 This directory includes functions written from scratch and scripts used for the analyses.
-The scripts perform the tasks listed below:
+The functions and scripts perform the tasks listed below:

 **Data preprocessing when running OthoFinder**